nestauk/ds-cookiecutter/docs/docs/index.md

     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── eda            <- Generated exploratory data analysis reports
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
+    ├── conda_environment.yaml <- A reproducable conda environment.
+    │                             installable with `conda env create -f conda_environment.yaml` │
     ├── setup.py           <- makes project pip installable (pip install -e .) so {{ cookiecutter.repo_name }} can be imported
     │
     ├── {{ cookiecutter.repo_name }}                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes {{ cookiecutter.repo_name }} a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── fetch_data.py  <- Script to fetch data into data/raw
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── make_dataset.py<- Scripts to generate processed data
     │   │
+    │   ├── transformers   <- Methods that perform `transform` on a dataset but not `fit` (or pre-trained models) │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── estimators     <- Methods that perform `fit` on a dataset │   │
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
-    │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   └── visualisation  <- Scripts to create exploratory and results oriented visualisations │
-    │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```

+### Overview

 ### Analysis is a DAG